pmport/pmcardboard/README.md

-# Paper Mario PC Port
+# PMCardboard

-## At the current state in development, this repository cannot build a fully working version of Paper Mario.
+## At the current state in development, PMCardboard is not a complete, stable experience.

-This is a work-in-progress PC Port of Paper Mario, based on [the work of the Paper Mario Reverse Engineering Team](https://github.com/pmret/papermario).
+PMCardboard is a fanmade PC port of the N64 RPG Paper Mario, based on [the work of the Paper Mario Reverse Engineering Team](https://github.com/pmret/papermario).

 To set up the repository, see [SETUP.md](SETUP.md).